Book a Site Survey

 - Connection Torque check in the generator terminal box & on the generator output breaker.

 - Mechanical guards, fixings, and systems are checked.

 - Load-bank test to achieve at least 80% of rated load for four hours.

 - Megger test of windings to measure insulation resistance and track deterioration.

-- Regular Fluid Sampling giving you a clear image of system health and fuel quality.
+- Regular Fluid Sampling that gives you a clear image of system health and fuel quality.

 - Firmware updates and software updates for primary and auxiliary control systems.